How to Get Your Los Angeles Dentist Practice Recommended by ChatGPT

 How do I check whether ChatGPT already recommends me?

-You can test all of this today, for free, in about ten minutes.
-Open ChatGPT, Google's AI Mode, and Perplexity, and ask each one the questions a real LA patient asks: "best dentist in [your neighborhood]," "dentist near me taking new patients in [your area]," "emergency dentist in [your part of LA] today," "Spanish-speaking dentist near [your neighborhood]."
-Watch whether your practice is named, where in the answer it appears, and which sources the reply is leaning on.
+Ten minutes and no budget are enough to check this for yourself right now.
+Put the questions a real LA patient would ask to ChatGPT, Google's AI Mode, and Perplexity in turn: "best dentist in [your neighborhood]," "dentist near me taking new patients in [your area]," "emergency dentist in [your part of LA] today," "Spanish-speaking dentist near [your neighborhood]."
+Note whether your practice gets named, how high up the answer it lands, and which sources each reply is drawing on.

-Run each prompt a few times, because the answer shifts between attempts, and it is the recurring pattern rather than any single reply that tells you where you stand.
-Absent from every answer means you have found the leak.
-Named only alongside a competitor means it is worth studying what they hold that you do not: fresher reviews, a live and accurate Yelp profile, clearer treatment and insurance pages, details that agree across the web, a neighborhood they own that you have left vague.
-The gap between their online presence and yours is your worklist.
+Fire each prompt several times over, since the reply changes from one run to the next, and it is the pattern that keeps recurring, not any single answer, that shows you where you stand.
+Missing from every reply tells you where the leak is.
+Turning up only next to a competitor is a cue to study what they carry that you lack: fresher reviews, a live and accurate Yelp profile, clearer treatment and insurance pages, details that line up across the web, a neighborhood they own while you have left it vague.
+Whatever separates their online footprint from yours is the list you work through next.

 How long does it take, and is it worth it?